RonSherfey/redshift-monorepo/docs/ether-swap-tutorial.md

 ### Gathering & Validating User Input

-Now that we have the markets and market requirements, we'll need to collect the information from the user required to perform the swap.
+Now that we have the markets and market requirements, we'll collect information from the user required to perform the swap.

 At a minimum, we require the invoice that REDSHIFT will pay.
 If your application only supports one on-chain payment asset, ETH for example, then you will not need to collect the payment asset from the user.

-We also support bitcoin payments in our app, so we'll require the user to select the asset that they'll use to pay.
+We also support bitcoin payments in our app, so the user is required to select a payment asset.

-To provide a better use experience, we'll validate the invoice on the client-side.
+To provide a better user experience, we'll validate the invoice on the client-side.
 To do so, we use [bolt11-decoder](https://github.com/RadarTech/bolt11-decoder), a lighter version of [bolt11](https://github.com/bitcoinjs/bolt11), to decode the invoice.

 If the invoice does not decode successfully, then it is invalid: